The Last Exit From Iraq

 Accordingly, the Conservative government succumbed to the political and media pressure to pull out.
 After 1925, as British officials continued to pay lip service to the original goals of the mandate, they privately began looking for ways to withdraw early, even though many of them recognized that chaos would ensue.
 To avoid a similar result today, the U.S. government and its allies must confront what the United Kingdom’s premature withdrawal achieved: namely, disaster both for Iraq and for its occupier.
 Having left the work of the mandate undone, the British were forced to return and attempt to finish the job nine misery-filled years later.
 The United States can ill afford to do the same.

-3 thoughts on “The Last Exit From Iraq”
+3 responses to “The Last Exit From Iraq”

 “Should it leave Iraq, or continue until its project there has truly fulfilled its aims? ”